chengly70/FiringRateModReduction/README.md

 4) Figure 5 in paper with disparate tau values. scptAn_testTau.m and scptMC_testTau.m (see files for corresponding .mat files saved)

 5) Figure 7 in paper.
-Relies on method in sub-directory ~/LowOrder_FP/ iterLowO_Ref.m.
+Relies on method in sub-directory ~/LowOrder_FP/iterLowO_Ref.m.
 Run this function as you would run the function iter_method.m, following the structure of the files scptAn_[].m — to compare against a particular instance of a network, use the file scptMC_testTau.m as a guide (load the particular network parameters first).

 Figures 4 & 6 are self-explanatory once you understand the program files.